M8MBA/M8MBA/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-Building a product landing page for a mobile detailing company.
+Using CSS to create animation.
 - 🌱 I’m currently learning ...
 CSS
 - 🤔 I’m looking for help with ...
 Learning React
 - 💬 Ask me about ...
 Anything!